AlkalineGarrett/aiddgen/DERIVED_SUMMARIES.md

 - ❌ Doesn't tell you what the section headers actually are

 **What to do instead:**
-Don't create a derived knowledge bit because there's no meaningful generalization to extract.
+Don't create a summary knowledge bit because there's no meaningful generalization to extract.

 ### Node: AIDD autodux rule: concepts